firebolt-db/godocs/docs/Guides/working-with-engines/working-with-engines-using-ddl.md

 **Scaling Out or Scaling In** <br />
-You can dynamically scale out or scale in an engine by modifying the “NODES” attribute of your engine.
+You can dynamically scale out or scale in an engine by modifying the “NODES” attribute of your engine. <br />
 **UI** <br />
  1. For the engine that you want to modify, hover next to the drop-down and click the ellipsis (three vertical dots).
 Then select “Modify engine”.
 ![](../../assets/images/Alter_Engine_Popup.png){: width="600" .centered}